tari-project/rfcs/src/Glossary.md

 others, with the ability to reveal the committed value later.
 Commitments are designed so that one cannot change the value or statement after they have committed to it.

+## Commitment and Public Key Signature

+[commitment and public key signature]: #commitment-and-public-key-signature

+A mathematical assertion of knowledge of the opening of a [commitment] and the private key corresponding to a public key, and which is bound to a message to produce a signature.
+In the context of Tari protocols, it is used to construct a [metadata signature] and script signature for transactions.

+Specifically, it is a Schnorr-type conjunction proof that uses the Fiat-Shamir technique for message binding.

 ## Communication Node

 [communication node]: #communication-node "A communication node that is responsible for maintaining the Tari